 The path leaves Newquay from just above the harbour, climbing to Towan Head past an old Huer's hut.
 The cliffs here are home to a number of species of bird such as Fulmars, Kittiwakes and, further out to sea, Petrels and Shearwaters.
-After Towan Head comes Fistral, a very straight beach backed by sand dunes nearly 1km long that could be called the capital of British surfing.
+After Towan Head comes Fistral, a very straight beach backed by sand dunes nearly 1 km long that could be called the capital of British surfing.
 Fistral, which can get very crowded in summer, has been the site of major international surfing competitions since the 1980s.
 The reef between the north headland and the beach is known as the Cribbar and is England's foremost big wave spot.
-Local surfers have ridden waves here with 40 foot faces.
+Local surfers have ridden waves here measuring up to 40 feet.
 Also at the northern end of the beach is the famous Headland Hotel, used as a location in the film of Roald Dahl's 'The Witches'

 The path follows along the back of the beach before climbing to the cliffs at the southern end and passing over a headland before descending to the River Gannel, which separates Newquay and Crantock.
 Seasonal ferries operate across the river, and there is a footbridge at low tide.
 At other times it is necessary to detour inland and use the road bridge.
 The Gannel becomes a tidal estuary as it approaches the sea and it is a choice location for migratory birds.